OXID-eSales/developer_documentation/development/modules_components_themes/module/installation_setup/setup.rst

 The <module-id> is the ID of the module to be activated.
 You find it in the module's `metadata.php` file.

-.. todo: #Igor: verify --shop-id parameter -- tbd (8:30): please add info about how to activate module in subshop via comandline (--shop-id parameter)

 .. code:: bash

     vendor/bin/oe-console oe:module:activate <module-id> [--shop-id=<subshop-id>]